xalt/xalt/docs/source/030_site_filtering.rst

-The strategy that TACC uses is to keep program like cp, perl, gawk and ignore all other system executables that are in /bin/, /usr/bin etc. Also we ignore all the compiler programs that live in the compiler directories.
+The strategy that TACC uses is to keep program like cp, perl, gawk and ignore all other system executables that are in /bin/, /usr/bin etc. That is why, for example, **/bin/sed** and **/usr/bin/sed** are marked as KEEP's where as **/bin** and **/usr/bin** are marked as SKIP's.
+That way /bin/ls is ignored but /bin/sed is tracked.
+Also we ignore all the compiler programs that live in the compiler directories.
 Similarly for the mpi helper program such as mpiexec that live in the mpi directories.

 We do not wish to track the generated programs from autoconf (e.g. conftest) and Cmake (.*/CMakeTmp\/cmTryCompileExec[0-9][0-9]*).